So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid nest egg.

 2) Buffer Assets & Emergency Buckets

 There are other ways to soften the blow of a string of really bad years in the stock market.
-This is why many retirement planners recommend having “buckets” such as a high-interest savings account where you have 1-2 years of cash parked for the next two years of retirement, and then another bucket for 1-5 years out that is mostly filled with low-risk investments like a GIC/bond ladder, or perhaps a few ultra-safe stocks that have high dividends, and then finally the large main bucket of diversified stocks for the long run.
+This is why many retirement planners recommend having “buckets” such as a high-interest savings account where you have 1-2 years of cash parked for the next two years of retirement, and then another bucket for 1-5 years out that is mostly filled with low-risk investments like a GIC/bond ladder (see: Best GIC rates in Canada), or perhaps a few ultra-safe stocks that have high dividends, and then finally the large main bucket of diversified stocks for the long run.

 Personally, the more I look at the math, the more I question the need for the middle bucket at all.
 I think the drag on your overall portfolio of returns is NOT worth the allocation to lower-risk investments.
 That said, if it helps you sleep at night, or is part of an overall glide strategy (see below) then go for it.